-Is there any timeout in the manual approval process to cancel the build and abort the push to the master?
+Is there any timeout in the manual approval process to cancel the build and abort the push to the controller?
 There’s no timeout -- someone with permissions to manually approve or reject a build needs to take action to either abort the build process or approve it.

 Is there any configuration changes required for microservice deployment?
 It depends on your application.
 Your configuration needs to match your application’s needs, so you need to make sure that all of your microservices are packaged as container images and can be deployed.
 Testing against a local cluster is a good way to test your configuration.

 Why is the manual deployment triggering the build and push stages again?
 I set it up that way, but you can create a manual step anywhere in the build process.
 It basically just suspends your deployment workflow until someone with the correct permissions approves or rejects the build.
 In this case, I used it to have a check before deployment, but you can use it for other things, like running tests with Percy.io, or having QA approve or reject a build after verifying changes in staging.

 Watch the webinar on managing CI/CD in the cloud

 Read about using CodeShip to automate Cloudflare Worker deployments